RoyLai-InfoCorp/fin556/day-3/home-assignments/12-testnet/README.md

 Since we are no longer using the default Hardhat Network for this lab, we will need to create our own test wallet account using a mnemonic phrase.

-If you already have the mnemonic phrase from completing Day 1 Home Assignment (Hierarchical Deterministic (HD) Wallets), you can reuse the same mnemonic phrase here.

-Otherwise, you can generate the mnemonic phrase from Hardhat console below:

--   Start Hardhat console

-    ```bash
-    hh console
+-   Copy the **.env** file created from the previous lesson [Hierarchical Deterministic Wallets](../../day-1/home-assignments/06-hd-wallet/README.md) to this directory.

+    Your `.env` file should look similar to this:

+    ```.env
+    FIN556_MNEMONIC=replace this with your passphrase
     ```

--   Generate a new mnemonic phrase

-    **NOTE:** You need to note down the mnemonic phrase generated as you will need it later.
+-   Take note of the account address as you will be needing it to collect test ETH later.

-    ```javascript
+    If you have "lost" your address, you can get it from hardhat console:

+    ```js
-    > const { ethers } = require("hardhat");
+    > accounts = await ethers.getSigners();
-    > mnemonic = ethers.Wallet.createRandom().mnemonic.phrase;
+    > accounts[0].address
     // Sample Output:
-    // 'hill drive sure whip bargain horn raven sunny claw example merit income'
+    // '0x6976827c1fC851546a202a5159a48Cac2b0649FF'
     ```

-### Step 2: Obtain your Test Wallet address

--   Get the wallet address for the first account

-    **NOTE:** You need to note down the wallet address below as you will need it later.

-    ```javascript
-    > wallet0 = ethers.HDNodeWallet.fromPhrase(
-        mnemonic,
-        null,
-        "m/44'/60'/0'/0/0"
-    );
-    > wallet0.address

-    // Sample Output:
-    // '0x18b2Ba693Fc01A6e7e6031e5a31936AC8ED8Aef5'

-    ```

-### Step 3: Signup for an account with Alchemy
+### Step 2: Signup for an account with Alchemy

 Alchemy is a web3 gateway provider.
 They do not own the testnet, they simply provide access to nodes that are connected to the testnet.
 To use their API, you will need to create an account with Alchemy and obtain an API key.